jaroslawwielgus/Portfolio/README.md

 - search workers and see their profiles
 - see own profile

+There is used activity, fragments, binding, navigation, data classes, toolbar, LinearLayout, FrameLayout, RelativeLayout, ScrollView.

 There is no connection with database like Firebase and no RecyclerViews with Adapters.

 **Example** of virtual device on which you can run app: